 The physical size and weight of the Olympus PEN-F and the Canon G5 X are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is somewhat smaller (5 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the G5X are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (5 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens build in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.